TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_0506.md

 Decision making structures require that the programmer specifies one or more conditions to be evaluated or tested by the program, along with a statement or statements to be executed if the condition is determined to be true, and optionally, other statements to be executed if the condition is determined to be false.

-Following is the general from of a typical decision making structure found in most of the programming language − Elixir provides `if/else` conditional constructs like many other programming languages.
+Following is the general form of a typical decision making structure found in most of the programming language − Elixir provides `if/else` conditional constructs like many other programming languages.
 It also has a `cond` statement which calls the first true value it finds. `Case` is another control flow statement which uses pattern matching to control the flow of the program.

 Elixir, as a functional programming language, normally follows declarative programming paradigm instead of imperative.
 By defining lots of small independent functions and use some tools Elixir provides us, we will use less of control flow constructions comparing to other languages.
 Well, maybe comparing to imperative languages.